iriri/minimal-c/channel/README.md

-Timed sends and receives fail on buffered channels if the channel is full or empty, respectively, for the duration of the timeout, and fail on unbuffered channels if there is no waiting receiver or sender, respectively, for the duration of the timeout. `timeout` is specified in milliseconds.
+Timed sends and receives fail on buffered channels if the channel is full or empty, respectively, for the duration of the timeout, and fail on unbuffered channels if there is no waiting receiver or sender, respectively, for the duration of the timeout.
+The timeout is specified in microseconds.
 Both return `CH_OK` on success, `CH_WBLOCK` on failure, or `CH_CLOSED` if the channel is closed.